Is Dark Web Monitoring Worth It?

 How to Avoid Coronavirus Contact Tracer Scams

 Across the country, states have implemented contact tracing programs to help track the spread of the coronavirus.
 Contact tracing is the process of finding individuals who have come in contact with a person who has COVID-19, learning about their movements and asking them to quarantine or monitor their symptoms.
-Contact tracers are hired by their [...]
+Contact tracers are hired by [...]

 How Early Detection Can Minimize the Damage Done by Identity Theft, Especially During COVID-19

 Protecting your identity is an essential aspect of maintaining healthy credit and financial security.
 This is especially true in the age of COVID-19 scams, data breaches, cybersecurity threats and identity theft, when becoming a victim of fraud can do lasting damage to your credit and finances.
-The longer that identity theft continues unnoticed, the greater [...]
+The longer that identity theft continues unnoticed, the [...]

 Hackers Preying on Pandemic: 5 Common Sense Tools to Protect Yourself

 With hackers and scammers going to unprecedented lengths to steal information during the coronavirus pandemic, it’s important to know about tools you can use to help make it more difficult for criminals to access your information.
-While data security and identity theft are complicated issues, taking steps to reduce your exposure doesn’t have to be. [...]
+While data security and identity theft are complicated issues, taking steps to reduce your exposure doesn’t have to [...]

 FICO to Release FICO Scores 10 and 10T as Newest Versions of Credit Scores

 FICO® has announced its newest credit score models – the FICO Score 10 and FICO Score 10T – with a focus on consumer personal loans and credit trends.
-The new FICO Scores aim to reward those who pay lenders on time and give lenders more precision and predictability powers when making lending decisions, said Jim [...]
+The new FICO Scores aim to reward those who pay lenders on time and give lenders more precision and predictability powers when making lending decisions, said [...]

 Macy’s Data Breach Exposed Customer Data and Payment Info to Hacker Syndicate

 Macy’s officials have alerted customers that their personal data and payment information may have been exposed via a data breach on the department store’s retail website.
 The breach allowed an “unauthorized third party” to harvest customers’ personal data and payment card information from macys.com.
 According to a letter to customers dated Nov.
-14, Macy’s officials [...]
+14, Macy’s [...]

 Watch Out for Scams This Holiday Season